triptipnd/wisecow-assg/README.md

 ## Developer Notes (by Tripti)

-This repository was enhanced and containerized as part of the **Accuknox DevOps Trainee Practical Assessment**.
+This repository was enhanced and containerized

-**Key Contributions:**
 - Containerized the Wisecow application using a custom Dockerfile.
 - Created Kubernetes manifests for deployment and service exposure.
 - Integrated CI/CD automation with GitHub Actions.